ioulian/frontend-workflow/README.md

 ## TODO

-- Add lazy sizes into bundle, not in CDN (this way we can also cache it and it will work offline)
 - Follow [Gimli](https://gimli.app/) to add it in the future
+- Add @mixin set-breakpoints()
+- check if we can reuse mixins from bulma in our mixins (size, position)

 ## Possible libraries/workflows